Esben-Andreas-Madsen/GMD1_Ascendia/Log2: Game Design.md

 - The Tower (Level, consists of walls and platforms)
 - Platforms
 - Main Character (and skins)
+- Collectibles (this is a feature, which may not be implemented.
+Player model skins will be available either throughout higher scores returning some amount of currency to the player, which in return can be used in the "store" or in-game collectibles.
+These collectibles could help with adding risk vs. reward into the game.
+The player could risk their run / possible new highscore in return for a new player skin.

 We are going by the base of the original Icy Tower aswell as include additions.
 ![image](https://github.com/Esben-Andreas-Madsen/GMD1_Icy-Tower/assets/91538845/d42b4147-1ac7-4fb4-9f5a-e59fd681b81b)